 As a Dallas native and a black student enrolled at U.Va., Autry had struggled to find a place to call his second home at the University, as it was difficult for him to “fit into a bubble” and find people that looked like him.
 This was one of the many things that contributed to his spiraling anxiety.

 “I [had] been struggling with mental illness really since high school … [and had a] really hard time telling people about mental health because people thought it was something crazy,” Autry said.

 According to Autry, since mental illness was stigmatized and a taboo subject in his hometown, he was unaware of what psychology or what mental health really was until he came to the University.

 During his second year, Autry felt he was spiraling downward and ultimately had a mental breakdown.
 Although at this point he still did not know exactly what was wrong, he realized he needed to seek help.

 Autry discovered the University’s Counseling and Psychological Services following a 2015 incident in which Martese Johnson, an African-American third-year student, was forcefully arrested by Virginia Department of Alcoholic Beverage Control agents outside Trinity Irish Pub.
-This caused against excessive force by law enforcement and stimulated several emotions of rage, injustice and disbelief across Grounds.
+This caused a large public movement against excessive force by law enforcement and stimulated several emotions of rage, injustice and disbelief across Grounds.

 “U.Va. sent out a message to talk to CAPS if you are struggling with anything, so I went up there,” Autry said.